 Rekindle Family Medicine does not participate in Medicaid and unfortunately at this time, Medicaid does not accept orders from non-participating physicians so it will be impossible to order medications, imaging and labwork for Medicaid recipients.
 Therefore, Medicaid patients will need to find a Medicaid participating provider to care for them at this time.

 + Can I join if I have Medicare?

 Yes!
 We would love to see you.
 Neither the patient nor the office will not be able to bill Medicare for the care that you receive at our office but you can continue to use Medicare for all of your other healthcare needs including specialist visits, labs, medications, emergency room visits.
+Medicare does not reimburse for membership fees.
 If you do a price comparison we may even be a more affordable way to attain care, labs, or medications.